 HOW A YOUNG BOY CONQUERED HIS FEARS

-This time last year I had the opportunity to visit a small town in Western Ukraine, called Medzibush.
-Driving on the narrow unpaved roads, passing the locals many of whom were riding horse and wagons, you get the sense that not much has changed over the past two hundred years.
-However, there is one thing that makes this place unique.
-It is the hometown of one of the greatest figures of modern Jewish history, namely the Baal Shem Tov.
+A couple of years ago, I had the opportunity to visit a small town in Western Ukraine, called Medzibush.
+Driving on the narrow unpaved roads, passing the locals, many of whom were riding horse and wagons, one got the sense that not much had changed over the past two hundred years.
+However, there was one thing that made this place unique.
+It was the hometown of one of the greatest figures of modern Jewish history, namely the Baal Shem Tov.

 On my way to the ancient synagogue, I was struck by how one individual could have made such a huge impact on millions of Jewish people worldwide and which continues to reverberate resoundingly until today.

 The key to unlocking this mystery was in fact given to us by the Baal Shem Tov himself.
 When asked which teaching more than any other shaped him, he responded “Just before I was orphaned from my father at the age of five, he said to me, "Yisrolik my son, fear nothing but G‑d alone.
 Love every single Jew, without exception, with the full depth of your heart and with the fire of your soul, no matter who he or she is or how he or she behaves."